Slow-phonon control of spin Edelstein effect in Rashba $d$-wave altermagnets: Hamiltonian model

 Since our effective model is valid only within a restricted energy window, we focus on very low temperatures, ensuring that thermal excitations remain within the model’s regime of validity.
 In the zero-temperature limit, the Fermi-Dirac occupations reduce to $f_{\vec{k},s} \approx \Theta(\mu - \mathcal{E}_{\vec{k},s})$, where \(\Theta\) is the Heaviside function.
-Therefore, $n_{\rm e}$ and $m$ satisfy the self-consistent equations where \(Q_0\) depends on both \(n_{\rm e}\), and \(m\).
+Therefore, $n_{\rm e}$ and $m_{\rm s}$ satisfy the self-consistent equations where \(Q_0\) depends on both \(n_{\rm e}\) and $m_{\rm s}$.
+Within the static-Holstein approximation, $Q_0$ renormalizes the band energies according to Eq.~\eqref{eq_12o}, independent of any external electric field.
+As the EPC increases, the phonon-induced energy shifts can push the spin-split bands entirely above (or below) the chemical potential, leading to a complete disappearance of Fermi-surface states.
+We refer to this phenomenon as a phonon-induced Fermi-surface collapse.
+This collapse is an equilibrium effect determined solely by the band renormalization and does not rely on transport or response functions.
+In the following sections, we show that the vanishing of the Edelstein spin polarization occurs only after this Fermi-surface collapse, demonstrating that the depolarization is a consequence—not the origin—of the equilibrium band reconstruction.